GoogleTranslate Service

 The issue of data ownership and control is becoming a regular theme on this blog.
 Witness my rant against the UK governments development of am electronic database to track every teenager from the age of 14, recording their personal details, every exam result and exclusions.
 The database is intended to include a CV.

 I had an interesting talk with Margarita Perez-Garcia last Friday.
 Margarita led the European Kite project.
 Rather than providing a centralised database for a CV, outside the control of the leaner, the Kite project has developed a plug in version ofht eEuropean CV format.
-The project has developed the plug in for three systems – Wordpress, Elgg and Dotclear.
+The project has developed the plug in for three systems – WordPress, Elgg and Dotclear.
 It is available under a GPL lisence and is compatable e with the HR-XML standard.

 I think this is a great project.
 Why?